 Over the next few days, expect to see more on “scary” house price movements, “spooky” selling trends, or “hair-raising” announcements.

 Rest assured.
-So long as I’m around in the Market Financial Solutions (MFS) marketing team, our messages at Halloween will be as cliché-free as possible.
+So long as I’m around in the Market Financial Solutions marketing team, our messages at Halloween will be as cliché-free as possible.
 I can’t promise the same for Valentines day though, as other members of the team love a valentines related property pun.

 RIP EPC.
 Is being green still worth it?